 About Max Farkas

-Max Farkas is an Account Representative at Hire Velocity where he focuses on helping companies identify opportunities to improve the talent acquisition and recruiting strategy.
+Max Farkas is an Account Executive at Hire Velocity where he focuses on helping companies identify opportunities to improve the talent acquisition and recruiting strategy.
 Max started his career with Enterprise Rent-A-Car in the sales management program and worked in content development with Israeli start-up, Wibbitz.
 Max graduated from the University of Michigan with degrees in History and Political Science.